jorgelingo/Methods/Tutorials/0_IntroNotes.md

 ![RStudio_opening](Images/Rstudio_beginning.png)

-You can think of the **R Studio** as divided into 4 quadrants although currently there are only 3 areas that are visible.
+You can think of the **R Studio** interface as divided into 4 quadrants although currently there are only 3 areas that are visible.
 The left hand space is currently taken up by the *Console*.
 This is where you can enter R commands directly.
 You can enter any commands at the cursor:

 > \>